 Opportunities are similar to work placements.
-We will advertise an opportunity for four weeks and if you choose to apply, you can volunteer with the organisation for up to 1 month.
+We will advertise an opportunity for four weeks and if you choose to apply, you can volunteer with the organisation for up to 1 term.
 If you wish to continue to volunteer with the organisation, we are happy to discuss this with you and look at the options available.
 Or if you prefer, you can look for something new.

 We will also ask you to complete a short online evaluation form when you’ve finished so we can make sure our opportunities are fun, relevant to you and support your personal development.

 How is community volunteering different to other volunteering opportunities at Lancaster University?

 Community volunteering with the Students’ Union is managed by the Communities team.
 It is different to Green Lancaster and Schools Volunteering, and it offers a way of getting involved with the local community in town as well as on campus.

 Volunteering is always a great way to develop as a person, build up experience and learn new skills for the future, but we also think about well-being, feeling part of a wider community and making you feel you belong.

 What happens when I apply for an opportunity?